About HarDarshan K. Khalsa, MA, LCMHC

 One of my great passions is nature.
 I have been a co-creative gardener for over 20 years.
 This type of gardening could be called “spiritual gardening” and was first recognized in the world-famous Findhorn gardens in Scotland.
 I also practice another kind of spiritual gardening: I have raised 2 beautiful children who are all grown up and married.
 One of my great joys is my small granddaughter.

 During my years in Colorado, I enjoyed hiking in the mountains, and I love the beaches of North Carolina.
 For ten years, I lived in a log cabin near Wake Forest, where the only source of heat and cooking was a wood cook stove.
 I adore plants, and in the late ’70s was the proprietor of a plant store called “Mrs. Potter’s Plants.”
 It had a gorgeous rainbow on the front picture window, which ended in a potted plant!
 Another aspect of nature that I am passionate about is crystals – their beauty and their healing qualities.
-I collect pottery and enjoy cuddling with my cat Yin.
+I collect pottery and enjoy walking in the woods with my dog Rajah

 I believe that creativity is an essential part of life.
 I enjoy preparing healthy food (see my recipes) and singing, and was a professional musician for a time in the ’70s.
 (Are you getting that this was a pretty interesting time?)
 I love creating sacred space within homes, and this is something I occasionally do for clients as part of the healing process.
 Visit Sacred Nest for more information.